GeoscienceAustralia/hazimp/docs/user_guide.rst

 ---------

 The simplest way to use HazImp is with a template.
-There is currently a wind template.
+There is currently a wind template and a flood template.
 Templates take into account internal vulnerability curves and the data flow needed to produce loss information, simplifying the configuration file.

+NOTE:: The order of key/value pairs in the sample configuration files is important.
+The code will raise a `RuntimeError` if the order is incorrect.

 Wind Template